raymondtay/LearningHaskell/src/HaskellBook/Ch04/README.md

 These numeric datatypes all have instances of a typeclass called `Num`.
 Typeclasses are a way of adding functionality to types that is resuable across all the types that have instances of that typeclass. `Num` is a typeclass for which most numeric types will have an instance because there are standard functions that are convenient to have available for all types of numbers.
 The `Num` typeclass is what provides your standard`(+)`, `(-)` and `(*)` operators along with a few others.
 Any type that has an instance of `Num` can be used with those functions.

+In Haskell, the `Bool` data type comes standard in the `Prelude`. `Bool` is a sump type with two constructors.
+For now, it is enough to understand that sum types means `or` or logical disjunction.

+In Haskell, there are six categories of entities that have names.
+First, there are variables and data constructors which exist at the term-level.
+Term-level is where your values live and is the code that executes when your program is running.
+At the type-level, which is used during the static analysis and verification of your program, we have type variables, type constructors and typeclasses.
+Lastly, for the purpose of organizing our code into coherent groupings across different files (more later), we have modules which have names as well.